Tannin in Red Wine A Critical component

 red wines such as the Bordeaux, Cabernet Sauvignon, and Sangiovese.

 Experience some of the best aged cabernet wines from small family owned wineries in the heart of California.
-The California Wine Club - Aged Cabernet Series Holiday Gifts is phenomenal and makes a great gift anytime of year.
+The California Wine Club - Aged Cabernet Series Holiday Gifts is phenomenal and makes a great gift any time of year.

 For more information about dry red wines please visit: